PARTNers & Friends

-Thank you to all our partners and friends who support our families and The Liberty Judy Center!
+Thank you to all of our partners and friends who support our families!

 Amerigroup – In collaboration with the Liberty Judy Center and Child First, offered nutrition classes that focused on healthy eating and lifestyles for parents and children.
 Parents were also given a stipend to use at our partnering grocery store, Shop Rite.